Kelud

-The Kelud (ꦏꦼꦭꦸꦢ꧀, sometimes spelled as Klut, Cloot, Kloet, Kloete, Keloed or Kelut) is an active stratovolcano located in Kediri, East Java, Indonesia.
+The Kelud (ꦏꦼꦭꦸꦢ꧀, sometimes spelled as Klut, Cloot, Kloet, Kloete, Keloed or Kelut) is a mountain stratovolcano located in Kediri, East Java, Indonesia.
 Like many Indonesian volcanoes and others on the Pacific Ring of Fire, Kelud is known for large explosive eruptions throughout its history.
 More than 30 eruptions have occurred since 1000 AD.
 In 2007, an effusive explosion filled the crater with a lava dome.
 It last erupted on 13 February 2014, destroying the lava dome and ejecting boulders, stones and ashes up to West Java about 500 km from Mount Kelud.
 The crater filled with water during the rainy season.

 1334 eruption

-The eruption history of Kelud is quite unique in Indonesian history, because it was one of the few volcanoes whose activities were recorded in Indonesian historical accounts.
+The eruption history of Kelud is unique in Indonesian history, because it was one of the few volcanoes whose activities were recorded in Indonesian historical accounts.
 According to Nagarakretagama canto 1 stanza 4 and 5 (composed by Mpu Prapanca in 1365), King Hayam Wuruk of Majapahit was born in 1256 Saka, which corresponds to 1334 CE, the same year that Mount Kelud erupted.
 Prapanca argued that this was the divine sign that Batara Gurunata has manifest Himself on earth, reincarnated as the Javanese king.
 This account also describes the local Javanese psyche at that time (and even up to present) that regarded the natural event such as volcanic eruption, as the divine sign from the gods.

 1586 eruption

-In the year 1586 the worst eruption of mount Kelud killed over 10,000 people.
+In that year, the worst eruption of Mount Kelud killed over 10,000 people.